mattwire/com.cividesk.email.sparkpost/README.md

 This extension allows CiviCRM to send emails and process bounces through the SparkPost service.

-It was designed to seamlessly integrate in the CiviCRM UI, be well documented, trivial to install and configure, be nimble and fast and accurately process bounces.
+It was designed to seamlessly integrate in the CiviCRM UI, be fully documented and well maintained, be trivial to install and configure, be nimble and fast and accurately process bounces.
+It currently is one of the [Top 10](https://stats.civicrm.org/?tab=sites) most used extensions for CiviCRM.

 Full documentation (including installation instructions) can be found at https://docs.civicrm.org/sparkpost.